cranedroesch/panelNNET_preCpp/README.md

 2. Need a method for including groups that aren't necessarily represented by fixed effects in estimating cluster vcv

-3. Optimization/rewriting in low-level languages

-4. Look into GPU libraries

-5. Add sanity checks:  that FE input is defined and is a factor, that the parametric penalty multiplier is the same length as the parametric term vector, etc.
+3. GPU integration

-6. Add effective degrees of freedom to summary output
+4. Add effective degrees of freedom to summary output

-7. Build interactive mode, using the keypress package
+5. Build interactive mode, using the keypress package

-8. Write a function to predict from a new dataset that has missing observations.
-As arguments it should take distributions from which to draw the missing values.

-9. Code up permutation importance function

-10. Write a vignette
+6. Write a vignette

-11. Save activations as functions, rather than strings/pointers, then remove all of the redundant headers in the various files
+7. Save activations as functions, rather than strings/pointers, then remove all of the redundant headers in the various files

-12. Remove storage of hidden layers to degree possible, to reduce memory footprint.
+8. Remove storage of hidden layers to degree possible, to reduce memory footprint.

-13. Reduce number of things in the output, perhaps subject to an argument.
+9. Reduce number of things in the output, perhaps subject to an argument.
 Goal is to reduce storage footprint and loading time.
 This will involve not storing the input data, but storing the scaling factors from the input data.

-14. Create infrastructure to bag (bootstrap aggregate) neural nets, including creating objects that can predict from bagged NNs ensembles.

-15. Loss function applied to conv nets shouldn't double-count shared weights.
+10. Loss function applied to conv nets shouldn't double-count shared weights.

-16. Convolutional throws an error when there are no fixed variables.
+11. Convolutional throws an error when there are no fixed variables.
 This is because of the way the convmask building function binds the time-varying and non-time-varying portions of the mask together -- it assumes that there is a non-time-varying portion.

-17. Speed up the calc_grads function
+12. Speed up the calc_grads function

-18. Speed up the OLStrick.
+13. Speed up the OLStrick.

+14. Get dropout to work with full gradients

+15. Write a function to generate "hinton diagrams" from conv output.